 You can probably agree with us that holidays are the absolute best.
 First, because going on vacation usually involves traveling, and traveling is exciting.
 Aside from the indescribable feeling of immersing yourself in a new culture, eating delicious food, and meeting new people, travel holidays also provide you with several health benefits.
 When you go on vacation your body, mind, and soul can finally take a break to reset.

 There are even studies proving that taking a proper vacation — where you’re not constantly on your laptop worrying about work —, is very important for maintaining good physical health, as they can decrease the risk of heart disease, improve your mental health and reduce stress.

 So, if you’ve been thing about skipping your vacation days, you might wanna rethink it.
-Check out this post and find out the top benefits of a holiday.
+Check out this post and find out the top benefits of going on holiday.

 Several studies have been done over the years to prove the positive effects that holidays have both on physical and mental health.
-According to a research conducted by Gallup, an analytics and advisory company based in Washington, D.C, people who “always make time for regular trips” had a 68.4 score on the Gallup-Heathway’s Well-Being Index, in comparison to a 51.4 well-being score for those who didn’t travel frequently.
+According to research conducted by Gallup, an analytics and advisory company based in Washington, D.C, people who “always make time for regular trips” had a 68.4 score on the Gallup-Heathway’s Well-Being Index, in comparison to a 51.4 well-being score for those who didn’t travel frequently.

 During the annual European Society of Cardiology (ESC) Congress, in 2018, the University of Helsinki professor Timo Strandberg said that “Vacations can be a good way to relieve stress.”
 Also, a study by Gump and Matthews, in 2000, showed that not taking going on a holiday was associated with a higher risk of morbidity and mortality during a nine-year period.